 One thing for sure is flour absorbs water.
 Doing this allows the protein in the flour to hydrate, which helps the gluten to relax and unwind.
 It can then form a network that is able to trap gas produced by the dough fermentation process.
 Getting the level of water to flour ratio correct often causes novice bakers to panic – as well as a messy kitchen!

 So, how to get dough hydration right?
 I’m going to explain how to calculate the hydration level of a recipe, why it changes with different types of flour and how changing the amount of water used in a recipe alters the quality of the bread.

 The amount of any ingredient used in a bread recipe is determined by a pre-set percentage of the total amount of flour.
-It’s these bakers percentages that are the building blocks of all bread recipes and justify why proper bread recipes should always be measured in grams!
+It’s these bakers’ percentages that are the building blocks of all bread recipes and justify why bread recipes should always be measured in grams!

-Yes, I agree 60% of the flour isn’t going to mean 60% of the total recipe - which make the hydration calculation shown above mathematically wrong.
-Calculating the water (and the other ingredients) from the amount of flour is just the way bakers and recipe creators work!
+Yes, I agree that 60% of the flour isn’t going to mean 60% of the total recipe, which makes the above hydration calculation mathematically wrong.
+Calculating the water (and the other ingredients) from the weight of the flour is the way bakers and recipe creators work to produce bread recipes!
 And work it does.